dnp1204/daily-code-challenge/README.md

 ---

-## Problem 252 - Palantir
+## Problem 252 - Palantir [Difficulty: Easy]

 The ancient Egyptians used to express fractions as a sum of several terms where each numerator is one.
-For example, 4 / 13 can be represented as 1 / 4 + 1 / 18 + 1 / 468.
+For example, `4 / 13` can be represented as `1 / 4 + 1 / 18 + 1 / 468`.

-Create an algorithm to turn an ordinary fraction a / b, where a < b, into an Egyptian fraction.
+Create an algorithm to turn an ordinary fraction `a / b`, where `a < b`, into an Egyptian fraction.

 [See Solution](/problems/200-299/problem-252.js)